AnnaOrtega-NOAA/sea-turtle-population-toolkit/README.md

 At the same time, management questions are rarely limited to whether a population is increasing or decreasing.
 Practitioners may also need to ask:

-* What could happen if a threat continues?
+- What could happen if a threat continues?
-* How much difference could reducing mortality make?
+- How much difference could reducing mortality make?
-* When would benefits from nest protection or headstarting become visible?
+- When would benefits from nest protection or headstarting become visible?
-* How do several possible management scenarios compare?
+- How do several management scenarios compare?
-* How much uncertainty comes from the monitoring data or demographic assumptions?
+- How much uncertainty comes from the monitoring data or demographic assumptions?

 The Sea Turtle Population Toolkit brings these steps into one workflow.